 5. Interference of in-laws

-If an affair can take a toll on a marriage, elderly in-laws moving in with a couple could also lead to discord.
+If an affair can take a toll on a marriage, elderly in-laws moving in with a married couple could also lead to discord.
 If you are constantly fighting about the in-laws and if they are coming between you, it can ravage your marriage.
+Dealing with their temper tantrums can put a strain on your relationship with your spouse.
+Even if you’re wondering what to talk about with your spouse to reconnect, having in-laws in the same living space can make it difficult to have these meaningful conversations.

-Drug addictions, alcoholism or betting addictions can create discord in a marriage.
-If your spouse is heavily addicted to any or all of these, it could cause major changes to their personality, making it difficult to reconnect to a spouse.
+Drug addiction, alcoholism, or gambling can create discord in a marriage.
+If your spouse is heavily addicted to any or all of these, it could cause major changes to their personality, making it difficult for you to figure out how to reconnect with your partner.

 10 Signs Of Disconnection In Your Marriage

-Now that we have discussed the causes, let’s talk about the signs that declare all too clearly that disconnection exists in a marriage.
-Understanding the signs can help you reconnect with your spouse and hopefully find your back to a happier space.
+Now that we have discussed the causes, the next step is to spot the signs that declare all too clearly that a disconnect exists in a marriage.
+Understanding the signs can help you figure out how to reconnect with your husband/wife and hopefully find your way back to a happier space.

 1. There is more silence than talk

 Charlie and Hank had always been a deeply communicative couple.
-Talk at their dinner table was everything under the sun – from politics to office gossip.
-But a few hours into the marriage, their talk dwindled and the zest for building connection in a marriage was gone.
+Their dinner table conversations covered everything under the sun – from politics to office gossip.
+But a few years into the marriage, the communication problems between them were palpable and the zest for building connection in their marriage was gone.

 3. Your partner has emotionally checked out

-You are feeling no emotional connection with your husband because your husband has checked out of the marriage emotionally.
-If you feel the relationship is worth saving then you would make every effort to emotionally reconnect with your husband.
+You may be feeling no emotional connection because your husband has checked out of the marriage emotionally.
+Or perhaps your wife has given up on the marriage in her mind.
+It may seem like the rift between you is growing wider by the day.
+If you feel the relationship is worth saving, you’ll have to make a conscious effort to emotionally reconnect with your husband or wife and make him/her believe in your future together.

 4. There is sex but no intimacy

 You have sex but you do not make love anymore.
-You just give in to your biological instincts but there is no intimacy when you are in each other’s arms.
-You feel the disconnection in the relationship the moment you make out.
+You just give in to your biological needs but there is no intimacy when you are in each other’s arms.
+You might even feel the disconnection in the relationship when you make out.
+A lack of intimacy during the time emotions should be running high signals a major need to reconnect with your partner sexually.
+Perhaps, you’re headed toward a sexless marriage.

 5. You do not resolve conflicts